 There was progress and setbacks, and every step of the way made me feel proud to be working with these patients.

 When I decided to open my own practice and was thinking about where to focus, it was pretty easy to figure out the commonality in those patients that I most enjoyed working with.

 Moms feel pain, but often can’t express it because it’s their job to keep the family happy.

-It’s unfair that moms are left to shoulder this burden alone.
+It’s unfair for moms to shoulder this burden alone.

 I hear about spouses that try to provide solutions instead of validation.
 Spouses who don’t recognize that anything is wrong because moms can be amazing actresses.

 So many mothers cannot find a safe place to get the support they need to continue doing that job well.

 That’s where I come in.